 Please note, you will be asked to show photo ID, proof of date of birth and your shielding letter (if this applies) when you arrive at the vaccination centre.
 If you are not in an eligible group, you will not be given your vaccination.

 If you are in the underlying condition group you will need to bring your GP letter.

-If you’re the main carer (aged 18 or over on the 31 March 2021) of an elderly or disabled person and have been unable to book an appointment through the online booking platform or call centre, you should contact your local Trust care co-ordinator.
-Click here for details:
+If you’re the main carer (aged 18 or over on the 31 March 2021) of an elderly or disabled person, you can book an appointment by contacting your local Trust care co-ordinator.
+Click here for details.